 The tagline’s promise – to concisely communicate a firm’s unique value proposition in a memorable and impactful way – is almost too alluring to resist, especially for companies that sell complex and/or prosaic products or services in crowded marketplaces.
 To many, it’s the silver bullet; that magical arrangement of letters that will immediately resonate with prospects and drive preference – and even increase close rates.

 That’s a lot to ask from a handful of words.

-Last month, FundFire released the findings from a survey they conducted on this very subject.
+A few years ago, FundFire released the findings from a survey they conducted on this very subject.
 Using taglines from eight large asset managers, readers were asked to match each manager with its tagline.
 The result: on average, respondents correctly matched taglines and managers only 23% of the time.

 Such a survey would likely turn up similar results if conducted across the B2B landscape.
 The reason: a tagline does not, in and of itself, create differentiation.
 A tagline is not a brand.

 A brand is the perceptions held by a company’s most important stakeholders.
 Branding is the art and science of creating these perceptions through the verbal and visual platform that a company uses to communicate its story to the marketplace – its value proposition, its promise, its purpose.
 Branding determines how a company positions itself within a competitive set, enabling customers, employees and investors to understand why it is unique and better.

 A tagline is only a single expression of that brand.
 One tool, albeit a potentially powerful one, in the branding toolbox.